Rambler Classic: Mexico

 For 1964, the VAM Rambler Classic incorporated the new styling upgrades from its AMC domestic counterpart models.
 The two-barrel 138 hp version of the 195.6 six became standard.

 The 1965 model year followed the styling changes of the U.S. cars.
 The biggest change was AMC's new seven-main-bearing 232 CID I6 engine in 145 hp version as standard equipment and a double barrel 155 hp version as optional.
-The new engines were now manufactured in VAM's own factory that was built in 1964 at Lerma, State of Mexico.
+The new engines were now manufactured in VAM's factory that was built in 1964 at Lerma, State of Mexico.
 The new engines replaced the imported L-head and OHV 195.6 engines in VAM's vehicles.

 The cars saw a name change for 1966, from Rambler Classic 660 to Rambler Classic 770.
 Despite the "trim level" upgrade, the car was mostly the same.
 The cars became progressively more luxurious over the years.
 The two-door Rambler Classic 770 featured individual reclining front seats and its marketing focused on sportiness, marking for the first time a difference between the two body styles other than their number of doors.

 The VAM Rambler Classic was not available in Mexico as a two-door hardtop, two-door convertible, or four-door station wagon.
 The Rambler Classic-based Marlin fastbacks were also not produced under VAM as also were not the 1963-1964 Ambassador models based on the same platform.
 The Rambler Classic model enjoyed popularity and a positive image among the Mexican public.
 For this reason in 1967, with the arrival of AMC's completely new Rebel line in the mid-size market segment, VAM continued the Rambler Classic name.
-It went well into the 1970s, by which that time VAM Rambler Classic was now the AMC Matador.
+It went well into the 1970s, by which time the VAM Rambler Classic was now the AMC Matador.